Moving from South Africa

 Owning a home is part of the Kiwi dream, and high demand keeps prices relatively high.

-The national median price for a house reached NZ$465,000 in August 2015 while median rent for a three-four bedroom house was around NZ$460/week.
+The national median price for a house reached NZ$530,000 in February 2017 while median rent for a three-four bedroom house was around NZ$460/week.
 There are wide regional variations.
 Auckland is considerably more expensive while rural areas are much cheaper.

 Cost of living

 As a general rule, the costs of living here are comparable to other western-style OECD countries.
 Some things will cost less than you’re used to, others (particularly items that have had to be imported from long distances) will cost more.